mongodb/specifications/source/max-staleness/max-staleness.rst

 2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".
 2016-10-25: Change minimum maxStalenessSeconds value from 2 * heartbeatFrequencyMS
 to heartbeatFrequencyMS + idleWriteFrequencyMS (with proper conversions of course).
-2016-10-29: Allow for idleWriteFrequencyMS to change someday.
+2016-10-29: Rename idleWriteFrequencyMS to idleWritePeriodMS, and allow for the period to change someday.